Gruntrexpewrus/TradersPlayground/README.md

 - Hummingbot and personal_hummingbot: Configurations for using Hummingbot for trading.
 - Hyperliquid-Python-SDK: SDK usage examples for trading APIs.
 - Pattern Recognition: Scripts for identifying trading patterns.
+- golang: you'll find for now basic codes in go.
 - More to come to find the best algo-trading software!

 ## License